patelprashant/flutter_docket/README.md

-# flutter_docket
+# My Dockets

+## Description

-A new Flutter application to show the ToDo List with provider state management.
+A new Flutter application to show the Docket List with provider state management.
+The app lets you Add/Update the docket list.
+Update flutter widgets / UI based on data update.

 ## Getting Started